-Transhipment remains one of the most prominent weaknesses in catch documentation and verification that leads to Illegal, Unreported, and Unregulated (IUU) catch in the WCPO.xiv WWF again notes that the most simple, efficient, and effective solution to the challenges of transhipment-related IUU is to simply prohibit all at-sea transhipment and require all fishing vessels to land their catch at the nearest available designated port in the WCPO following the conclusion of fishing activity.
+WWF expresses deep disappointment that revisions to CMM 2009-06 Transhipment could not be agreed at last year's WCPFC20.
+Transhipment remains one of the most prominent weaknesses in catch documentation and verification that leads to Illegal, Unreported, and Unregulated (IUU) catch in the WCPO.
+WWF again notes that the most simple, efficient, and effective solution to the challenges of transhipment-related IUU is to simply prohibit all at-sea transhipment and require all fishing vessels to land their catch at the nearest available designated port in the WCPO following the conclusion of fishing activity.
 However, acknowledging that such a prohibition on transhipment is politically unlikely, WWF supports substantial reforms and improvements for all at-sea transhipments, including: